-13 that I put forward.
+whether it's AFN, you know, we're put on the backburner, 1 the last hour or the last day, you know, then this.
+Like, 2 I'm being rushed and I'm being forced to share my 3 4 recommendations, so I will share them with you.
+Why?
+Because I speak from my heart all the time.
+5 6 So, she's trying to help me find a paper, and I know where the paper is but, what do you call it --7 so I'll share the recommendations moving forward.
+8 I'11 9 share the recommendations -- the 30-something recommendations that I came up with last night while I was 10 at work on my spare time walking around my work trying to 11 put these pieces together.
+So, these are recommendations 12 that I put forward.
 Some of them prior.

-14 So, education on the realities of missing and murdered Indigenous women and girls in First Nations 15 communities for First Nations; education to police forces 16 17 and different jurisdictions on missing and murdered Indigenous women and girls; courses prior before being 18 recruited into the front lines with the police forces and 19 20 jurisdictions; having the accessible Missing and Murdered Indigenous Women and Girls toolkit available for families 21 22 across Canada; having school bursaries available for 23 families to further and advance their education on and off 24 reserves; have a financial fund available for families for 25 missing searches of their loved ones; support for families on reserves, that's lacking; having Missing and Murdered 1 2 Indigenous Women and Girls hub offices in core communities 3 across Canada partnered with existing sister community stakeholders; having available funds across Canada for 4 5 vigils, yearly vigils in honour of the disappearance or murder of a loved one and/or to travel to Ottawa on October 6 the 4th gatherings; having ceremony/healing houses for 7 families in cities and in First Nation communities across 8 Canada; implement new housing policies and public housing 9 in each city for victims of exploitation and human 10 11 trafficking a priority in jurisdictions across Canada; dismantle -- again, dismantling the Canadian justice system 12 that repeatedly fails the families of missing and murdered 13 14 Indigenous women and girls and survivors, and reconstruct it from a victims' perspective.
-15 national gatherings for survivors of exploitation and human trafficking.
-Again, financially support across Canada.
-Build partnership with First Nations communities along with stakeholders that work frontlines with families and survivors.
+13 So, education on the realities of missing 14 15 and murdered Indigenous women and girls in First Nations communities for First Nations; education to police forces 16 17 and different jurisdictions on missing and murdered 18 Indigenous women and girls; courses prior before being recruited into the front lines with the police forces and 19 jurisdictions; having the accessible Missing and Murdered 20 21 Indigenous Women and Girls toolkit available for families across Canada; having school bursaries available for 22 families to further and advance their education on and off 23 24 reserves; have a financial fund available for families for missing searches of their loved ones; support for families on reserves, that's lacking; having Missing and Murdered Indigenous Women and Girls hub offices in core communities across Canada partnered with existing sister community stakeholders; having available funds across Canada for vigils, yearly vigils in honour of the disappearance or murder of a loved one and/or to travel to Ottawa on October the 4th gatherings; having ceremony/healing houses for families in cities and in First Nation communities across Canada; implement new housing policies and public housing in each city for victims of exploitation and human trafficking a priority in jurisdictions across Canada; dismantle -- again, dismantling the Canadian justice system that repeatedly fails the families of missing and murdered Indigenous women and girls and survivors, and reconstruct it from a victims' perspective.